 - 7. Public School. - a.
 The following figures are provided on the 60th day for the 2024-2025 school year: College Park Elem (112.50%), Howard Middle (72.66%), and West Port High (120.18%). - 8.
 Fire Rescue/emergency - a.
-Fire Station #12, located at 120 NW 110th Ave, Ocala, FL 34482 is roughly 3 miles southeast of the proposed development and Fire Station #20 located at 3600 NW 70th Avenue Rd, roughly 2.5 miles northeast of the proposed development.
-Fire Station #20 is at the northern end of the Golden Ocala development, just south of US HWY 27.
+Fire Station #20, Golden Ocala, is located at 3600 NW 70th Avenue Road, Ocala, is ±2.5 miles northeast of the amendment site.
+Fire Station #20 is at the northern end of the overall Golden Ocala development, just south of US HWY 27, and it is currently undergoing expansion.
+Fire Station #12, Meadowood Farms, is located at 120 NW 110th Ave, Ocala, is ±3 miles east.
 The Comprehensive Plan does not establish a level of service standard for fire rescue/emergency services.
-Still, Marion County has established a 5-mile drive time from the subject property as evidence of the availability of such services.
+Still, Marion County has established a

+5-mile drive time from the subject property as evidence of the availability of such services.
 Based on the above, the fire rescue/emergency impacts would not affect the public interest and are consistent with this section.